JuanEstebanCC/Discord-BOT/README.md

 # Discord-BOT
-A discord bot for practice
+A discord bot to know your rank made for practice!